livialima/linuxupskillchallenge/README.md

   <a href="https://github.com/sponsors/livialima"><img alt="GitHub Sponsors" src="https://img.shields.io/github/sponsors/livialima?style=for-the-badge&logo=githubsponsors"></a>
 </div>

-**The Linux Upskill Challenge is free and open source — and it always will be.**
+**Linux Upskill Challenge is free and open source — and it always will be.**
+If it helped you and you’d like to support its maintenance, you can do that here: [Donate](https://www.buymeacoffee.com/livialima) or [Sponsor](https://github.com/sponsors/livialima).

 All core learning materials are accessible year-round.
 No subscriptions, no registration required - so costs you nothing but your time!